COMOKIT/COMOKIT-Website/docs/docs/gettingStarted.md

 If you want to install and run the model yourself on your computer you should:

-- First, download and extract the [GAMA Continuous Build version](https://github.com/gama-platform/gama/releases/tag/continuous) (if you do not know which version to take, choose the one with JDK).
+- First, download and extract the [GAMA 1.8.1 version](https://github.com/gama-platform/gama/releases/tag/1.8.1) or [above](https://github.com/gama-platform/gama/releases) (if you do not know which version to take, choose the one with JDK).
 If you need more information about how to install GAMA, check the [installation page](https://gama-platform.github.io/wiki/Installation)
 - Second, download the model [on GitHub](https://github.com/COMOKIT/COMOKIT-Model) (click [here](https://github.com/COMOKIT/COMOKIT-Model/archive/master.zip) to download it automatically)
 - Extract that ZIP file somewhere on your computer and [import it on GAMA](https://gama-platform.github.io/wiki/ImportingModels) as a GAMA project (see pictures below).